alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/who-can-claim-relief.markdown

 This is called Community System Duty Reliefs (CSDR).

 ^You can use a [freight forwarder](http://www.bifa.org/members) if you want to import goods and don’t want to manage the logistics yourself.^

+##Records you must keep

+You must keep records of:

+- the import declaration and value of the imported goods
+- a copy of any customs forms that have been completed
+- evidence of ownership (if applicable for the relief claimed)
+- when, where and how the goods are used
+- how the goods are identified - such as manufacturers marks serial numbers, technical descriptions or illustrations

+You must keep these records for at least 4 years, even and including after you dispose of the goods.